DITO TELECOMMUNITY CORPORATION

 2. If you’re getting our Business Mobile Postpaid Service

-2. To facilitate the issuance of the mobile postpaid devices;
+2. To facilitate the issuance of mobile postpaid devices.

 3. If you’re getting our Business Enterprise Fixed Wireless Access Service